 Finally Giving the Embroidery Shape to simple thread Lines on the Picture using GTriple run

 Pick up the triple run tool right from the bottom of the input tool.
-Press the left mouse click and hold it on for a little while.
+Press left mouse click and hold it on for a little while.
 After a moment other tools will be shown, select a required tool from the given option and start working on it.

 The using method of this tool is simple and straightforward.
 Simply begin from the start point and act just like a drawing straight line with nodes.
-The most important points are, to keep overlapping and draw the bottom object first and the upper later on.
+The most important points are, to keep overlapping and draw the bottom object first and upper later on.

 And then make connections between them.
 So, the thread looks like he has passed through the needle hole.
 And lastly, change the color as we have done on others objects.
-This whole process is also called converting images to embroidery files.
+This whole process is also called converting image to embroidery files.
 Kown that will be the final look of our design.

 Applying Additional Settings for final work

 For finalization, we have to do some extra settings before sending the project to the machine.
 What do we have to do?

 These are the additional setting that we are going to apply to our project.
 Such as Florentine effect to thread con, stitch density, trims, etc. let’s follow the steps